Proximity fuze: World War II

-The National Defense Research Committee assigned the task to the physicist Merle A. Tuve at the Department of Terrestrial Magnetism.
+The National Defense Research Committee assigned the task to the physicist Merle Tuve at the Department of Terrestrial Magnetism.
 Also eventually pulled in were researchers from the National Bureau of Standards (this research unit of NBS later became part of the Army Research Laboratory).
 Work was split in 1942, with Tuve's group working on proximity fuzes for shells, while the National Bureau of Standards researchers focused on the technically easier task of bombs and rockets.
 Work on the radio shell fuze was completed by Tuve's group, known as Section T, at The Johns Hopkins University Applied Physics Lab (APL).
 Over 100 American companies were mobilized to build some 20 million shell fuzes.